Nem3sisX/piedpiper-socialspace/README.md

 ## ⛓️ Dependencies / Limitations <a name = "limitations"></a>
-- To be Updated soon!
+- Dlib
+- OpenCV
+- CMake

 ## 🚀 Future Scope <a name = "future_scope"></a>
 - Can be deployed anywhere and everywhere.